AwesomenessReborn/PNM-candidate-tracker/README.md

 6. Release feedback? (weather not to release to the public -- boolean value)
 7. Date (auto populated -- reported date)

+> [!NOTE]
+> The `supabase_schema.sql` and the `user_change_audit.sql` files are for purposes of setting up a supabase PostgresSQL server instead of a self hosted solution.
+Use the `init.sql` for a vanilla setup by running the docker container.

 ## DB Controls

 ### Overview